-Figure 23 - Correcting the SH-wave transfer function for the Swiss (rock) reference conditions (Poggi et al. 2011).
+Figure 21 - Correcting the SH-wave transfer function for the Swiss (rock) reference conditions (Poggi et al. 2011).
 The final corrected amplification function shows a lower (average) amplification at high frequencies than the uncorrected.

-Amplification functions using the transfer function and the quarter-wavelength approach are comparable (Figure 24), even if the transfer function provides a slightly larger amplification, because of the presence of some weak resonance peaks.
-At low frequencies both methods converge to the same amplification level.
+Amplification functions using the transfer function and the quarter-wavelength approach are comparable (Figure 22), even if the transfer function provides a slightly larger amplification, because of the presence of some weak resonance peaks.
+At low frequencies both methods converge to the same average amplification level.
 It has to be notice that the amplification functions do not include attenuation at this stage of the analysis, as the quality factors of the site are too uncertain.

-A good matching is obtained by comparison between the one-dimensional transfer function and the empirical amplification from spectral modeling of low-magnitude earthquakes as described in Edwards et al., 2013 (Figure 25).
-This confirms the reliability of the inverted velocity profile in light of the current assumptions of one-dimensionality.
+A good matching is obtained by comparison between the one-dimensional transfer function and the empirical amplification from spectral modeling of low-magnitude earthquakes as described in Edwards et al., 2013 (Figure 23).
+Resonance peaks are mostly well reproduces by analytical solution, even though empirical amplification presents a minor positive offset at low frequency, which cannot be explained by the available data.

-Figure 24 - Comparison of amplification functions computed using the SH-wave transfer function and the quarter-wavelength formalism on the inverted velocity models.
+Figure 22 - Comparison of amplification functions computed using the SH-wave transfer function and the quarter-wavelength formalism on the inverted velocity models.

-Figure 25 - Comparison of amplification functions computed using the SH-wave transfer function and the quarter-wavelength approach with empirical observation from spectral modeling of low-magnitude earthquakes.
+Figure 23 - Comparison of amplification functions computed using the SH-wave transfer function and the quarter-wavelength approach with empirical observation from spectral modeling of low-magnitude earthquakes.
 All functions are referenced to the Swiss rock reference model (Poggi et al. 2011).